jbx-protocol/juice-contracts-v3/contracts/extensions/Auctions/README.md

 Creating an auction fires the `CreateEnglishAuction` event.
 There is no internal auction index, it is expected that auction state would be picked up from events.
 There is a public `auctions` map where the key is defined as `keccak256(abi.encodePacked(address(collection), item))`.

 Note that improperly configured splits, for example attempting to send Ether to a project with a misconfigured terminal, will prevent auction settlement.
+To mitigate this an `updateAuctionSplits` function is present that can be called by the auction creator.

 ### Bidding on and ending English Auctions